belgac/gulp-talk2me/CONTRIBUTING.md

 ## <a name="commit"></a> Git Commit Guidelines

-We have very precise rules over how our git commit messages can be formatted.
+We have very precise rules over how our git commit messages can be formatted dollowing the [angular commit message convention](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#).
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
 But also, we use the git commit messages to **generate the gulp-talk2me change log**.